boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/introduction.md

 ## Minimum Specs

 Bento can run on a single machine with a single GPU with as low as 4GB of VRAM, but this would only be recommended for testing purposes.
-Below is a minium configuration for reasonable proving performance:
+Below is a minimum configuration for reasonable proving performance:

 - CPU - 16 threads, reasonable single core boost performance (>3Ghz)
 - Memory - 32 GB